 Let’s cut to the chase, as of 2018, 44% of the US Workforce earns $18,000 or less per year.
 And few of those jobs are traditional full-time jobs.
 People are increasingly cobbling together jobs to pay the bills.
+And nearly 80% live paycheck to paycheck with these already meager funds.
 When you work odd hours and a low-paying, but demanding job, outdoor recreation, or any active recreation, ends up being a less desirable activity.

 So, of the roughly 50% of Americans who outdoor recreate on some level (be it camping, backpacking, RVing, urban jogging, bird watching. etc. ), we are looking at an overwhelming middle to upper-middle-class demographic the leans to Caucasian and college-educated: